 Building Sound-Reactive LED Walls: Synchronizing Light and Music with Arduino

 Sound-reactive LED walls add a dynamic element to installations, syncing with ambient sounds or music.
-A sound sensor captures audio, translating it into vibrant lighting changes.

 Required Components: